ConfederacyOfGaia/Gaia/magic-items.md

 ##### Attunement Bonus

+Against creatures with the Plant type:
+- You have advantage on attacks with Hew.
-You have advantage on attacks and saving throws against creatures with the Plant type.
+- You have advantage on saving throws caused by these creatures when Hew is in your hand.
+- You deal additional slashing damage per the Additional Damage column on the Evolving Items table.

+#### Horsebreaker

 #### Ironbark